ElanMedoff/use-search-param-state/README.md

 Once the `counter` search param is accessed, the raw string is passed to `sanitize`, the output of `sanitize` is passed to `parse`, and finally the output of `parse` is passed to `validate`.
 Note that `useSearchParamState` aims to return a _parsed_ value, not a _stringified_ value!

-If `sanitize`, `parse`, or `validate` throw an error, a few things happen:

-1. The `onError` option is called.
-2. `counterState` will be set to the initial state.
+If `sanitize`, `parse`, or `validate` throw an error, the `onError` option is called and `counterState` will be set to the initial state.
-3. The `counter` search param in the URL will be set to the initial state.
-The initial state is stringified using the `stringify` option, and the URL is set using the `pushState` option.
-If `stringify` or `pushState` throw an error, `onError` will be called and the URL will not be set.

 If none of `sanitize`, `parse`, and `validate` throw an error, `counterState` is set to the sanitized, parsed, and validated value in the `counter` search param.

-Additionally, if `deleteEmptySearchParam` is `true` and `isEmptySearchParam` returns `true`, the search param will be deleted from the URL.
+> Note that `useSearchParamState` intentionally does _not_ set the URL on the first render, since this can cause an infinite loop when navigating backwards.
+For example, say we have a url `/blog` with a search param `search` defaulted to `hello`.
+Navigating to `/blog` would immediately add `?search=hello` to the URL, so navigating backwards would push `/blog` ... which would add `?search=hello` to the URL again!

 ---